dojo/docs/dojox/info.rst

 :Status: Contributed, Draft
 :Version: 1.0

 DojoX is an area for development of extensions to the Dojo toolkit.
 It acts as an incubator for new ideas, a testbed for experimental additions to the main toolkit, as well as a repository for more stable and mature extensions.
 Unlike Dojo and Dijit, DojoX is managed by subprojects, each of which has at least one module, a sponsor and a mission statement.
 [Release cycle policy TBD]  The subprojects may have dependencies on Dojo and Dijit code or other subprojects in DojoX.
 Some subprojects may choose to keep their dependencies on Dojo minimal, perhaps only depending on Dojo Base, and remain largely toolkit agnostic.
-Other DojoX sub-projects directly extend Dojo or Dijit components, like the `Flickr data store </dojox/data/FlickrRestStore>`_ and `dojox.Color </dojox/color>`_.
+Other DojoX sub-projects directly extend Dojo or Dijit components, like the `Flickr data store </dojox/data/FlickrRestStore>`_ and `dojox.Color </dojox/color>`_. ``FIXME: broken links``

 Some caveats of using DojoX:
 ----------------------------